 Ken founded Fisher Investments in 1979.
 The global Fisher organisation now serves large institutions and high net worth individuals in many parts of the developed world.
 In 2000, Fisher Investments established Fisher Investments Europe as a wholly-owned subsidiary in the United Kingdom.
 Fisher Investments UK is a trading name used by Fisher Investments Europe.

 Ken Fisher’s “Portfolio Strategy” column for Forbes magazine ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s history.
-He regularly contributes to other European publications, including Financial Times in the UK, Børsen in Denmark, De Telegraaf in The Netherlands, Focus Money in Germany and USA Today in America.
+He regularly contributes to other European publications, including Financial Times in the UK, Børsen in Denmark, De Telegraaf in The Netherlands and Focus Money in Germany.

 Ken has written 11 books on investing, including the bestseller Super Stocks (1984) and the New York Times bestsellers: The Only Three Questions That Count (2006), The Ten Roads to Riches (2008), How to Smell a Rat (2009) and Debunkery (2010).